 GeneCards Summary for TFAP2B Gene

-TFAP2B (Transcription Factor AP-2 Beta (Activating Enhancer Binding Protein 2 Beta)) is a Protein Coding gene.
-Diseases associated with TFAP2B include char syndrome and skeletal muscle neoplasm.
-Among its related pathways are Neural Crest Differentiation and Glucose / Energy Metabolism.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is TFAP2E.
+TFAP2B (Transcription Factor AP-2 Beta) is a Protein Coding gene.
+Diseases associated with TFAP2B include Char Syndrome and Patent Ductus Arteriosus 2.
+Among its related pathways are Preimplantation Embryo and SUMOylation.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is TFAP2A.

 Sequence-specific DNA-binding protein that interacts with inducible viral and cellular enhancer elements to regulate transcription of selected genes.
 AP-2 factors bind to the consensus sequence 5'-GCCNNNGGC-3' and activate genes involved in a large spectrum of important biological functions including proper eye, face, body wall, limb and neural tube development.
 They also suppress a number of genes including MCAM/MUC18, C/EBP alpha and MYC.
 AP-2-beta appears to be required for normal face and limb development and for proper terminal differentiation and function of renal tubular epithelia.